 We’ve also joined more than 1,500 companies worldwide who are part of the Business Ambition for 1.5°C campaign.
 The SBTi is a partnership between CDP, the United Nations Global Compact, World Resources Institute (WRI) and the World Wide Fund for Nature (WWF).

 This commitment also makes us part of the largest ever alliance committed to achieving net zero carbon emissions by 2050 at the latest: the Race to Zero.
 This campaign, part of the United Nations Climate Change Secretariat, was initially focused on gaining global momentum towards a decarbonized economy ahead of COP26 in Glasgow.

-Now, with COP27 in Egypt just months away, the thousands of businesses, investors, regions, cities, and educational institutions that make up the Race to Zero are united.
+Now the thousands of businesses, investors, regions, cities, and educational institutions that make up the Race to Zero are united.

 The message to governments is that our commitment to a more resilient and inclusive economy is resolute.

 The realisation that bolder action is needed to achieve these aims has led us to accelerate our own targets.
 We had already committed to achieving net zero by 2040.

 But in creating our One Planet strategy it became clear that we should do more.